2458048592/ece3710/README.md

      * Example:
         * movi MyLabel, $1
         * cmpi AnotherLabel, $1
+   * All labels must be loaded with LBN (see pseudo instruction)
  * Variables
    * A label reserves a variable's position in memory with a NOP
    * All variables will start with VAR_